 2.26.6 Miscellaneous Brushes

-2.26.6.1 Brush, bottle cleaning ― These brushes are used for bottle or test tube cleaning; made with bristles or nylon monofilaments.
-Available in two types― one type is used manually and second type used for power operation.
+2.26.6.1 Brush, bottle cleaning — These brushes are used for bottle or test tube cleaning; made with bristles or nylon monofilaments.
+Available in two types one type is used manually and second type used for power operation.

-2.26.6.2 Brush, carriage washing ― Brush used for washing down the railway carriages.
+2.26.6.2 Brush, carriage washing — Brush used for washing down the railway carriages.
 The filling materials consist of horse tail hair and coca fibres.
 The bunches of the filling material are either wire drawn or set with iron staples upon a wooden base.
 A long bamboo or wooden handle is centrally fitted at the back at an angular position.